glensouza/package-demo/README.md

 The containerized application is a simple ASP.NET Core web application.
 The code is located in the `PackageGS` directory.

 The workflow file is located at `.github/workflows/docker-package.yml`.

+## Releases

+The release is a .zip file containing the packaged Node.js code.

+The release is located in the root folder as filename `package-1.0.zip`.